letaylor/docker-letaylor-travis/README.md

 Edit the following files:
 * `.travis.yml` : alter `$IMAGE_NAME`.

-## 2. Give Travis CI access to upload to Docer Hub
+## 2. Give Travis CI access to upload to Docker Hub

 Store both `$DOCKER_PASSWORD` and `$DOCKER_USERNAME` securely in on Travis CI.
 These are used for authentication.